 (b) an order cancelling or suspending an award, industrial agreement or order or any provision of an award, industrial agreement or order.

-(9) An order made under this section comes into operation and has effect from such date on or after the making of the order as the Commission in Court Session may determine and specify therein, but it may be prescribed in the order that the order shall not commence to operate from the date specified therein if, before that date, the organisation satisfies the Commission in Court Session that it has complied or is complying with conditions or requisitions made by the Commission in Court Session when making the order.
+(9) An order made under this section comes into operation and has effect from such date on or after the making of the order as the Commission in Court Session may determine and specify, but it may be prescribed in the order that the order will not commence to operate from the date specified if, before that date, the organisation satisfies the Commission in Court Session that it has complied or is complying with conditions or requisitions made by the Commission in Court Session when making the order.

 (10) An order made under this section may provide for the cancellation of the registration of an organisation after such period of suspension of rights under this Act as the Commission in Court Session considers necessary to enable any debts, liabilities, or obligations incurred by the organisation to be met and the period of suspension under this subsection may be extended by the Commission in Court Session to such extent as may appear to it to be necessary.

-(11) An order made under this section has effect according to its tenor and the Registrar shall, where necessary, amend his records accordingly.
+(11) An order made under this section has effect according to its tenor and the Registrar must, where necessary, amend the Registrar’s records accordingly.

 (12) The Commission in Court Session must cancel the registration of an organisation if it is satisfied on the application of the Registrar that —